-Fractional quantum Hall systems (FQH) are a main contender for future hardware realizing topologically protected registers ("topological qbits") and topologically protected operations on these ("topological quantum gates"), both plausibly necessary ingredients for future quantum computers at useful scale, but both remaining only partially understood.
+Fractional quantum Hall systems (FQH) are a main contender for future hardware realizing topologically protected quantum registers ("topological qbits") subject to topologically protected quantum operations ("topological quantum gates"), both plausibly necessary ingredients for future quantum computers at useful scale, but remaining only partially understood.

-Here we present a novel non-Lagrangian effective description of FQH systems, based on previously elusive proper global quantization of effective topological flux.
-This directly translates their quantum-observables, -states, -symmetries, and -measurement channels into purely algebro-topological analysis of flat bundles of Hilbert spaces over the flux moduli spaces.
-Under the hypothesis - for which we provide evidence - that the appropriate effective flux quantization of FQH systems is in 2-Cohomotopy (a cousin of Hypothesis H in high-energy physics), the results here are rigorously derived and as such might usefully inform future laboratory searches for topological quantum hardware.
+Here we present a novel non-Lagrangian effective description of FQH systems, based on previously elusive proper global quantization of effective topological flux in extraordinary non-abelian cohomology theories.
+This directly translates the system's quantum-observables, -states, -symmetries, and -measurement channels into purely algebro-topological analysis of local systems of Hilbert spaces over the flux moduli spaces.

+Under the hypothesis - for which we provide a fair bit of evidence - that the appropriate effective flux quantization of FQH systems is in 2-Cohomotopy theory (a cousin of Hypothesis H in high-energy physics), the results here are rigorously derived and as such might usefully inform laboratory searches for novel anyonic phenomena in FQH systems and hence for topological quantum hardware.